pixlie/pixlie.com/src/content/post/_drafts/best-open-source-llm.md

 excerpt: Partnering with nonprofits through Tech to the Rescue is how we are bringing our product to life.
 Our first mission is supporting Fundatia ADEPT give farmers of Transylvania an economic future without sacrificing their sustainability.
 image: https://pixlie.com/images/blog/pixlie-screenshot-search-results.png
 metadata:
-  title: Best Open Source LLMs in 2025
+  title: Pixlie's Top Open Source LLMs (updated March 2025)
   description: Partnering with Non Profits through Tech to the Rescue is how we are bringing our product to life.
 ---